SAP FUE Optimization: Reduce RISE License Costs

 Import the enhanced ruleset into MTC Skopos

 Load this improved ruleset as a new Critical Action ruleset in MTC Skopos.
-The structure now includes the transaction or app as part of each action's definition, making the analysis more precise.
+Each action now includes the transaction or app as part of its definition, so the analysis is more precise.

-Run the analysis again with the enhanced ruleset and compare results with the baseline from Step 1.
-The difference represents users who were overclassified by the standard STAR approach - they hold authorization values that match Advanced or Core tiers, but have no way to actually execute the functions those values relate to.
+Run the analysis again and compare results with your Step 1 baseline.
+The delta is your overclassification - users who hold authorization values matching Advanced or Core tiers, but who have no way to actually execute the functions those values relate to.

 Step 3: Build a license-trigger ruleset for ongoing monitoring